-All concerns must be followed up in writing, e.g. via the school's form or online system such as "My Concern".
+All concerns must be followed up in writing via CPOMS.

 As part of working together to safeguard children, staff are expected to support any follow-up action or statutory assessment by children's social care.

 It is important to see the role of safeguarding in all aspects of the work of the Trust.
 The following diagram from the NSPCC illustrates some of the necessary ingredients of developing a safer culture.